 The purpose of Soap Lake for Locals is to help promote activities, businesses, organizations, and other positive aspects of our community.
 We also post and share public service announcements, including lost and found pets.

-This page was created and is administered by volunteers.
-It is not affiliated with the city or the chamber
+SLFL was created and is administered by volunteers.
+It is not affiliated with the city or the chamber of commerce.

-Please note this is not a forum for grievances.
+Please note the Soap Lake for Locals Facebook page is not a forum for grievances.
 If you have a concern, please send a private message to SLFL.
 We will direct you to the entity best able to address the issue, if we have that information.